bryhlee/bryhlee.github.io/projects.md

 ## Overview
-My first introduction to creating software was in middle school, when I used mod *Warcraft 3* in the ancient scripting language known as [JASS](https://en.wikipedia.org/wiki/JASS).
-Since then, I have built numerous tools and systems for artists across the studio pipeline for both Disney and ILM, helping bring to life the movies, games, and animations I grew up with.
+My first experience programming was in middle school, where I created game mods for *Warcraft 3* using [JASS](https://en.wikipedia.org/wiki/JASS).
+Today, I build tools and systems for artists across the studio pipeline, helping bring to life the movies, games, and animations I grew up with.

 Jon Wynacht, my mentor at ILM, used to tell me that to become a better pipeline engineer, "If you're not breaking something, you're not learning - just don't do it too much."
 Since then, I always aim to achieve the same attitude of proactive development: one that emphasizes not being afraid to try something new and challenging in order to find the most rewarding solution.